top of page

 Acupuncture for Parkinson's Disease, The Terrace, Wellington

 Parkinson's disease is a neurodegenerative disorder that affects the central nervous system.
-This condition is characterized by a loss of dopamine-producing neurons in the brain.
+A loss of dopamine-producing neurons in the brain characterizes this condition.
 It primarily affects the motor system, causing tremors, rigidity or stiffness, difficulty with movement, and coordination or gate.
-The disease is caused by the loss of function or death of dopamine-producing cells in the brain, leading to a shortage of the neurotransmitter-producing dopamine.
+The disease is caused by the loss of function or death of dopamine-producing cells in the brain, leading to a shortage of neurotransmitter-producing dopamine.

 One of the hallmark symptoms of Parkinson's is bradykinesia, which refers to slowness or lack of movement.
 This can cause difficulty with everyday activities such as walking, talking, and writing.
 In addition to bradykinesia, other hypokinetic disorders associated with Parkinson's include rigidity, postural instability, and tremors.